Chile

 2026 Rates: 7 night/6 day (fishing or adventure) package, per person

-Included: Accommodations and meals at the lodge, beverages including beer, wine and pisco sour, guided fishing, fishing license and ground transportation to/from the Puerto Natales airport
+Included: Accommodations, meals and beverages including beer, wine and pisco sour at the lodge, guided fishing/touring, fishing license, ground transportation to/from the Puerto Natales airport

-Not included: International and domestic airfare, ground transportation to/from the Punta Arenas airport, flies, premium alcohol, gratuities, and laundry
+Not included: Airfare, ground transportation to/from the Punta Arenas airport, flies, premium alcohol, gratuities, and laundry